Gender Dysphoria and Transsexualism

 Rarely, transsexuals are people who were born with genitals that are not clearly male or female (ambiguous genitals) or who have a genetic abnormality, such as Turner syndrome or Klinefelter syndrome.
 However, when children are clearly and consistently considered and reared as either boys or girls, even when genitals are ambiguous, most of them have a clear sense of their gender identity.

-Gender dysphoria usually develops by age 2.
+Gender dysphoria in children usually develops by age 2 to 3 years old.

 Children who have gender dysphoria may do the following: